A lower bound on the spectrum of unimodular networks: Introduction

-Equation (\ref{eqn:MTP}) is called the Mass-Transport Principle.
-To verify unimodularity it actually suffices that the Mass-Transport Principle holds for functions $f$ that satisfy $f(G,x,y) = 0$ if $x$ and $y$ are not neighbours in $G$ \cite[Proposition 2.2]{AL}.
+for every non-negative and measurable function $f$ defined on the set of isomorphism classes of doubly rooted graphs $(G,x,y)$.
+Equation (\ref{eqn:MTP}) is called the mass transport principle.
+To verify unimodularity it suffices that the mass transport principle holds only for those $f$ that satisfy $f(G,x,y) = 0$ if $x$ and $y$ are not neighbours in $G$; see \cite[Proposition 2.2]{AL}.

 \paragraph{\textbf{Examples.}} A finite graph $G$ rooted at a uniformly random vertex $\circ$ of $G$ is a unimodular network.
 The Cayley graph of any finitely generated group, rooted at its identity, is a deterministic unimodular network.
-So, for instance, the lattices $\mathbb{Z}, \mathbb{Z}^2, \ldots$ are unimodular networks, as are the infinite regular trees $\mathbb{T}_3, \mathbb{T}_4, \ldots$.
-Examples of unimodular trees include periodic trees, Poisson-Galton-Watson trees, and more generally, unimodular Galton-Watson trees \cite[Examples 1.1 and 10.2]{AL}.
+So the lattices $\mathbb{Z}, \mathbb{Z}^2, \ldots$ are unimodular networks, as are the infinite regular trees $\mathbb{T}_3, \mathbb{T}_4$, etc. Examples of unimodular trees include periodic trees, Poisson-Galton-Watson trees, and more generally, unimodular Galton-Watson trees \cite[Examples 1.1 and 10.2]{AL}.

-\paragraph{\textbf{Local weak convergence.}} The space of random rooted graphs carries naturally the topology of weak convergence: $(G_n,\rt_n)$ converges to $\umn$ if for every bounded and continuous $f : \G \to \mathbb{R}$.
+\paragraph{\textbf{Local convergence.}} The space of random rooted graphs carries the topology of weak convergence: $(G_n,\rt_n)$ converges to $\umn$ if for every bounded and continuous $f : \G \to \mathbb{R}$.
 Restricted to unimodular networks, this provides the natural notion of convergence.
-The limit of a sequence of unimodular networks is also a unimodular network.
-The Mass-Transport Principle for the limit may be verified using a standard approximation argument \cite[Lemma 2.1]{Bor}.
-This notion of convergence of unimodular networks, especially for finite graphs rooted uniformly at random, is called local weak convergence or sometimes also Benjamini-Schramm convergence as they formulated the concept \cite{BS}.
+The limit of a sequence of unimodular networks is also a unimodular network; see \cite[Lemma 2.1]{Bor}.
+This notion of convergence of unimodular networks, especially for finite graphs rooted uniformly at random, is called local convergence or also Benjamini-Schramm convergence as they formulated the concept \cite{BS}.

-As an example, the sequence of $n \times n$ grids with each rooted at an uniformly random vertex $\circ_n$ converges to the infinite grid $\mathbb{Z}^2$, rooted at its origin; Figure \ref{fig:grids} provides an illustration.
-The aforementioned unimodular Galton-Watson trees are local weak limits of random graphs with a given degree sequence.

 \paragraph{\textbf{Spectral radius.}} Recall that $W_k(G,x)$ is the set of closed walks in $G$ of length $k$ starting from $x$.
 The spectral radius of a unimodular network $\umn$ is defined to be